jaranmio/cf_ai_app/README.md

 ## Acknowledgements

 Huge thanks to Cloudflare for the [LLM Chat Application Template](https://github.com/cloudflare/templates/tree/main/llm-chat-app-template).
-This project keeps their deployment ergonomics and design, layering on reminder scheduling so you can chat, plan, and follow through without leaving the page.
+This project keeps their deployment ergonomics, but improves the UI and layers on reminder scheduling so you can chat, plan, and follow through without leaving the page.